 7 must-read children's books about inspiring Asian-Americans: Queen of Physics by Teresa Robeson and Rebecca Huang

-If your kids love science, you need to read them this remarkable story of a lesser known character in 20th century science.
-Hidden Figures has (rightfully) gotten tons of attention, but The Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom (Amazon or Indiebound) by Teresa Robeson and Rebecca Huang shows how Chien Shiung defied the odds by even attending school in the first place…to her remarkable achievements in the world of physics.
-But it’s very honest about how she was often overlooked for jobs and awards, because she was a woman…and Asian.
-It’s an important read, and it’s great for classroom discussions about how lack of recognition doesn’t equal lack of achievement.
+If your kids love science, you need to read this remarkable story of a lesser-known figure in 20th-century science.
+Hidden Figures has (rightfully) gotten tons of attention, but The Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom (Amazon or bookshop.org) by Teresa Robeson and Rebecca Huang depicts how Chien Shiung defied the odds by even attending school in the first place…to her remarkable achievements in the world of physics.
+It’s very honest about how she was often overlooked for jobs and awards because she was a woman…and an Asian American woman at that.
+This is an important read, and it’s great for classroom discussions about how a lack of recognition doesn’t equal a lack of achievement.

 Related: The ultimate girls in STEM book of but-kicking Women in Science